 Devices with integrated MoCA capabilities

 Some ISPs provide residential Gateways (modem-router combinations) that have MoCA capabilities built-in.
 These are usually in the form of a coaxial connection on the Gateway that eliminates the need for a separate adapter at that end of the cable.
-These are usually paired with other devices, such as MoCA capable Set-Top Boxes (STBs), to allow streaming of higher bandwidth content.
-MoCA standards allow for any adapter to also connect to this connection, regardless of the manufacturer.
+These are usually paired with other devices, such as MoCA-capable Set-Top Boxes (STBs), to allow streaming of higher bandwidth content.
+MoCA standards allow any adapter to connect to this connection, regardless of the manufacturer.
 This means you could wire a pod by just adding an adapter to an existing setup.